Do you want a wedding that doesn’t feel like a performance where everyone is looking at you?

 Pros: Forests are accessible within 20 mins of downtown Halifax, and all over the province.

-Cons: Not all of them are easily walkable as there can be thick brush, so make sure you have a guide to let you know the best options
+To note: Not all of them are easily walkable as there can be thick brush, so make sure you have a guide to let you know the best options

 Want something a little more quaint with iconic Nova Scotia village vibes?
 Lunenburg is the perfect little town with it’s history of the renowned Tall Ship Bluenose II, colourful waterfront, and cute shops!